wizardwatch/obsidian/notes/precalc/unit 1/matrices/identity matrix..md

 A 3 * 3 identity matrix is:
 $\begin{bmatrix}1&0\\0&1\end{bmatrix}$

-If the determinate of any matrix is zero, it does not have an inverse.
+If the determinate of any matrix is zero, it can not be turned into an identity matrix.

-if a 2x2 matrix has an inverse than it looks like this:
+When finding a 2x2 identity matrix, do like below.
 $\begin{bmatrix}a & b\\d & c\end{bmatrix}$  * $\begin{bmatrix}c&-b\\-d&a\end{bmatrix}$ = $\begin{bmatrix}1&0\\0&1\end{bmatrix}$